Our Review Process

 Diabetes and kidney disease are quite common as diabetes often triggers kidney damage in patients.
 High blood sugar levels damage the fine network of capillaries in the kidney, preventing it from properly filtering out wastes produced after metabolic pathways and digestion.
 These wastes can load up within the body that are harmful to other organs.
 This condition is often known as Diabetic Kidney Disease (DKD).

 If you are living with this condition, you should follow a strict diet plan for diabetes and kidney disease, no matter how challenging it may seem.
 It is one of the key steps in reducing further damage to the body.
+Know about diabetes treatment.

 Table of Contents